nmayorga7/prompt_optimizer/README.md

 # Prompt Optimizer

-A tool to optimize user prompts through iterative self evaluation.
+A tool that uses structured optimization loops to iteratively test, evaluate, and refine user prompts for high-performance and clarity.

 ## Overview